 KEY POINT: The higher oxidation potential manifests as an extracellular decrease in the ratio of cysteine/cystine and an intracellular decrease in the ratio of GSH/GSSG and NAD(P)H/NAD(P).
 This implies that a metabolic shift in the redox state of the cell is more important than ROS made in the mitochondria or on macromolecules.
 So lower levels of cysteine and cystine are seen in aging and disease as a first signal of where disease begins and accelerates the aging process.

 For example, both the cystic fibrosis transmembrane regulator (CFTR) and the sulfonylurea receptor (SUR) are directly affected by ATP’s ability to cause a full open confirmation of its proteins for proper action.
 This is associated with the regulation of opening and closing of “ion channels demon proteins” using GTP.
 These proteins are affected by ATP and GTP levels to directly affect the protein conformational folding of the human ABC protein.
-Here again, we see ATP/GTP being used as an electron withdrawing cardinal absorbent to open the protein conformations of these proteins in membranes.
-This implies the more ATP we make from food, the more accurate these transporters will function in cellular signaling.
-This is why a high fat diet is beneficial for longevity and health.
-The more accuracy of cellular signaling, the less chance you age or get ill.
+Here again, we see ATP/GTP being used as an electron-withdrawing cardinal absorbent to open the protein conformations of these proteins in membranes.
+This implies the more ATP we make, the more accurate these transporters will function in cellular signaling.
+This is why a high-fat diet is beneficial for longevity and health.
+What food gurus forget is 2/3 of ATP in a human is made when that human is out in the sunlight that contains UV-A and IR-A light.
+Why?
+UV-A light makes nitric oxide which shuts down tunneling of electrons from cytochrome 1, 2, 3.
+Food electrons enter mitochondria there.
+Sunlight makes ATP at cytochrome c oxidase by turning off proximal ECT and using the 42% of IR-A light in sunlight.
+Sunlight provides double the amount of ATP production that food can provide.
+We seem to forget this.
+The more ATP made, the accuracy of cellular signaling, the less chance you age or get ill.
+This is why sunlight trumps food.
 Considering quantum cell theory, it really is that simple.

 NON GEEKS: Anti-oxidant response element up-regulation, unfolded protein response, mitochondrial biogenesis, DNA/RNA repair mechanisms, and autophagy are all things that lead to wellness and reduce aging.
 These are all completed when cysteine and glutathione cycles are working optimally via the PPP.
 The PPP is important for making optimal amounts of ATP from the mitochondria.

-Optimal maintenance of redox homeostasis insures proper circadian cycles.
+Optimal maintenance of redox homeostasis ensures proper circadian cycles are in effect.
 When these become uncoupled for any reason at all, you are getting ill and not staying well.
 These cycles are of primordial importance for optimizing energy utilization and minimizing entropy, implying that glutathione cycling is directly tied to extreme low frequency EMF signaling as we laid out in EE 8.
 People do not understand how food and EMF impacts the epigenetic expression of RNA and DNA.

 All redox reactions in the body are tied at some level to the photoelectric effect, water, and the electromagnetic force.